DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-05-view-safeguarding-information.md

 This design added privacy to the display of information, useful even for users with permission.

-To avoid confusion, however, we needed to separate these 2 detail components and give some explanation for the latter's use.
+If we separate these 2 detail components and give some explanation for the latter's use Then users won't be confused by the appearance of two components side by outside

-We also needed to design a different user journey for users without permissions.
+If we create different content for users who don't have permission to view Then users will understand why they don't have access to the disclosed information

 ## Design proposals

 1. Users with permission to view sensitive material

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
+{{ appFigure({
-  items: [{
-    text: "For users with permission to view sensitive material",
-    img: {
+  image: {
-        src: "for-users-with-permission-to-view-safeguarding-information.png"
+    file: "for-users-with-permission-to-view-safeguarding-information.png"
   }
-}]
+}) }}

 2. Users without permission to view sensitive material

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
+{{ appFigure({
-  items: [{
-    text: "For users without permission to view sensitive material",
-    img: {
+  image: {
-        src: "for-users-without-permission-to-view-safeguarding-information.png"
+    file: "for-users-without-permission-to-view-safeguarding-information.png"
   }

 }]
 }) }}